 Hours may be different for summer and holidays.
 For the most current hours, visit the CVAD FabLab's Facebook page.

-Before being allowed to use the equipment in the FabLab, all patrons, faculty and students, are required to take an annual safety training class (approximately 30 minutes) before being allowed on the equipment.
-Visit us in ART 113 to schedule training before you come to work on the machines.
-Faculty can bring their classes to the FabLab to complete their safety training as a group.
-To set this up, email firstname.lastname@example.org.
-Safety training, both individuals and classes, are allowed during the faculty exclusive period 8/28-9/11.
+Before being allowed to use the equipment in the FabLab, all patrons, faculty, and students, are required to take an annual safety training class (approximately 30 minutes).
+Drop-in times will be announced during each semester.
+If you are unable to make it to a public session, visit us in ART 361 to schedule your personalized training.
+Alternately, faculty can bring their classes to the FabLab to complete their safety training as a group.
+To set this up, email email@example.com or stop into the lab to coordinate your class visit.
+Safety training, both individuals and classes, are allowed during the faculty exclusive period comprising the first two weeks of each semester.

 With some of the equipment, materials can be provided, but what we have available may not be what the student requires for a project.
 If we have the materials you need you may have them free of charge.